 These options are labeled as ‘Experimental’ because they aren’t yet optimized for every gaming experience or aren’t as refined as the rest of the Quest’s features.
 Having said that, we haven’t had any serious concerns with them in our experience.

-The 120Hz refresh rate option and the preset to include your sofa in VR are two of our favorites.
+The 120Hz refresh rate option.
+The preset to include your sofa in VR are two of our favorites.

 5. Recenter you’re Review